 What are some suggestions for ensuring decisions made at the meeting are followed up?

-Create an action/implementation plan and assign responsibility.
-The best run meeting is not of much use if there is no implementation.
+Create an action/implementation plan and assign people responsibility for completing tasks.
+The best-run meeting is not of much use if decisions made are never acted on.